 But what exactly are optometrists and how are they different from those other eye care specialists?
 For your reference, optometrists are medical professionals who have Doctor of Optometry degrees and can examine your eyes and treat a wide range of eye diseases or disorders.
 An ophthalmologist performs surgery and treats eye conditions, while an optician provides corrective eyewear and performs basic eye exams.

 Many people receive their primary eye care from an optometrist.
 Optometrists can prescribe and provide eyeglasses and contact lenses, offer vision therapy and perform testing to determine your ability to coordinate your eye movement, see colours correctly and judge depth perception.
+To learn more about the role of an optometrist, browse through our optometrist page.

 Your eyes are your windows to the world and it's extremely important to take care of them!
 Regular visits to Victoria optometrists make sure you're managing your eye health now and preserving it for the future.
 And with an optometrist's help, you can even enhance your vision and stop experiencing painful headaches and stressful eye fatigue!